ConservationMetrics/gc-scripts-hub/README.md

 Note that Windmill also designates a `u/` directory for storing code per user on a workspace.
 We are not using this convention in this repository.
 See [Windmill's local development guide](https://www.windmill.dev/docs/advanced/local_development) for more information on these directories and how they are synchronized with a server.

+### Adding custom resource types

+At times, this repository may contain one or more [custom resource types](https://www.windmill.dev/docs/core_concepts/resources_and_types#create-a-resource-type) that are used by a number of the scripts in this repository.
+However, we commit to adding all of our resource types to [Windmill Hub](https://www.windmill.dev/docs/core_concepts/resources_and_types#sync-resource-types-with-windmillhub).

+There is no way to sync custom resource types to a Windmill workspace, so you will need to manually add them.
+The easiest way to do this is to paste them in to the JSON editor when creating a new resource type.

 ### Coding Standards